Antymon/baselines_tf2/README.md

 State of the project
 --------
 This a quick proof-of-concept set up for educational purposes.
-SAC should be easy to follow although generally codebase is not High Valyrian.
 Let me know if this project is useful for you!

 <a name="repos"></a>Related repositories
 ==========